Guided Walks in NZ: How Fit Should You Be to Join?

 The Tongariro Alpine Crossing is a Moderate to Hard Hiking Trail in New Zealand

-Another example is on the Tongariro Alpine Crossing .This track is 20.2km and one of the longest we do in the North Island.
+Another example is on the Tongariro Alpine Crossing .This track is 20.2km and one of the longest guided hikes we do in the North Island.
 It’s not just the distance that pushes it up into the Level 4 category.
 It’s also a unique feature of the track called the Scree Slope.
 We do the Tongariro Alpine Crossing on Day 2 of the 4-day Tongariro Hiking Tour.
 Once we’ve reached the main summit of the Alpine Crossing track we’ll find ourselves at Red Crater looking down on the beautiful Emerald Lakes.

 How To Safely Descend The Scree Slope on the Tongariro Alpine Crossing in New Zealand